 Learning at Home

 We must not be under any illusion, however, that anything like normal service can be maintained.
-Some of our children are as young as four years old and even the curriculum for our oldest children in Year Six relies heavily on direct face to face teaching and ongoing interaction between children and adults in the classroom.
+Some of our children are as young as four years old and even the curriculum for our oldest children relies heavily on direct face to face teaching and ongoing interaction between children and adults in the classroom.
 It is impossible to get close to replicating these conditions while schools are closed.

-We will do our upmost to send purposeful and well matched ideas, suggestions and tasks while also making provision for the children of essential workers and managing with a vastly reduced workforce.
+We will do our upmost to send purposeful and well matched ideas, suggestions and tasks while also making provision for the children of essential workers and managing with a reduced workforce.

 Our Number 1 Top Tip.

 Establish a pattern and routine that suits your family circumstances.

 Our Number One top tip is to work with your children to set and establish a pattern and routine that suits your family circumstances.
 We recognise that during this period of school closure some parents will be able to focus solely on supporting their children’s learning with no distractions while others will be trying to work from home at the same time and or care for other dependents.
 We also appreciate that families will have vary levels of access to technology including variable broadband speeds.

 We recommend taking time to consider how you can establish a sustainable rhythm and pattern that suits everyone.
 Involve the children in discussions and get them to create a timetable to display somewhere everyone can see it.